hugocaillard/clearness/app/routes/__posts/02-clarity-language/01-iterate-on-lists.md

 ```

 It's pretty much self-explaining, it's also a nice example to show that if the second argument is a string, the output is of the same type.
-Let's have a look at another example from the doc:
+Here is another example from the doc:

 ```clarity
 (filter not (list true false true false false))